Xiaoshan-jun/QuadtreeForAerospaceAgentSearch/README.md

 agent.move(step): move the agent to desired position

 ## Getting Started
-*testRun.py has sample using code
+*testRun.py is the sample code show how we build the path graph and move agent on the graph

 you should be fine if you can understand how **testRun.py** work